QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for BBY (-40.58%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+The EPS growth for this quarter relative to the same quarter a year earlier for BBY (150.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
 Furthermore, growth from Q5 to Q1 beat estimates, for this year and next, by more than 25%.
 This is considered extremely upbeat, hence BBY passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 BBY's annual earnings growth rate over the past five years of -3.70% fails this test.

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 BBY, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 3.29, 3.44, 3.79, -1.38, 1.98, fails this criterion, as earnings dipped.
 This is unacceptable to the methodology.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 BBY's pricing data is not available, hence an opinion cannot be rendered at the current time.